 University Counseling Service: Counseling and Wellness Services (CWS) at NYU offers students short-term individual counseling, group counseling, self-improvement classes, referrals, and psychiatric medication services.
 All services except psychiatric medication services are free of charge.

 To learn more about the services NYU Health and Wellness Center can offer you, please see their web page at:

 Infirmary and Hospital Care: The University does not maintain an in-patient infirmary unit, nor does it provide either hospital care or medical services for illnesses requiring treatment in a hospital.
-Although all hospitals charge a fee for visits to their clinics and emergency facilities (for which students are responsible), the Office of Student Affairs and Admissions facilitates the process of referral and the procedures for student discounts, when applicable.
+Although all hospitals charge a fee for visits to their clinics and emergency facilities (for which students are responsible), the Office of Student Affairs facilitates the process of referral and the procedures for student discounts, when applicable.
 A student can complete these procedures after treatment.
-The Office of Student Affairs and Admissions can be contacted for the emergency room visit.
+The Office of Student Affairs can be contacted for the emergency room visit.

 REQUIREMENT FOR HEALTH INSURANCE COVERAGE